Bavarian Cream Donuts.

 - Place plastic wrap directly on the surface of the custard so it won’t form a skin as it cools down.

-- Keep it refrigerated until ready to use, and I recommend refrigerating it for at least 5 hours before using it.
+- Keep it refrigerated until ready to use, and I recommend refrigerating it for at least a couple of hours before using it.

 - Place oil in a large frying pan.